pat310/google-trends-api/README.md

 #google-trends-api

 ##Introduction
 This library provides an API layer to [google trends](https://www.google.com/trends/) data.
 It is constantly being expanded and improved so please check back frequently.
-Also, please feel free to contribute to make the library even better! :dog:
+Also, please feel free to contribute to make the library even better! :dog:  The library is currently compatible with node >=4.2.x with a patch on the way to support lower versions.

 Simple to use:
 ```js